Driver Codes

 Licence verification

-The capture of driver authority, retrieval of DVLA records via concierge or ADD, and maintenance of mandate records.
-Driver Codes acts as an independent controller — not a processor on your behalf.
+The capture of driver authority, retrieval of DVLA records via concierge or ADD, delivery of check results, and maintenance of mandate and audit records.
+Driver Codes acts as an independent controller — not as your processor — for this layer.

 Controller + Processor